 - This is the phase when the brain of your baby is developing fast.

-- Fish, poultry and lean meat are some of the best protein rich foods during pregnancy that you can try now.
+- Thoroughly cooked fish and seafood, poultry and lean meat are some of the best protein rich foods and important sources of essential omega-3 fatty acids during pregnancy that you can try now.

 You need to be careful about your fish intake in pregnancy, as some of them are not safe for consumption.
 Fishes like tilefish, king mackerel, swordfish and shark are high in mercury levels and can affect brain development of your fetus.
 Make sure you are avoiding them.
 According to the recommendations of FDA you must consume 1 ounce of fish at this stage, but this has to be after consultation with your doctor.